When Is Content Integration More Reasonable than Content Migration?

 Every year, new technologies enter the market, which also gains popularity among business users.
 Consider, for example, the arrival of the cloud, bring-your-own device and bring-your-own-storage in the form of file sharing services like OneDrive, Google Drive or Box.
 In the upcoming years, more systems will enter the market that users will want to access for content.
 Users also will want to use these technologies in their work, but migrating to these (often cloud) applications is a no-go from a compliancy, security and technical point of view.
 On the other hand, integration of these new technologies with on premise ECM is quite possible.

-Want to learn more about content integration and how we use our cloud-based developer API to achieve this?
+Want to learn more about content integration and how we use our developer API to achieve this?

 The Xillio sandbox is a free testing environment that is designed for you to explore the Xillio developer API for content integration.